imwm-ns/LeetCode-Exercise/README.md

 # LeetCode-Exercise
-All the file in the repository.
-They have about Programming Skill and Practice Exercise in my free time
+All the files are in the repository.
+In my spare time, I try to hone my skills as a developer with Leetcode.